USS Gunston Hall Conducts Well Deck Operations with Italian Navy in Support of Steadfast Defender 24

 |Downloads:

-This work, USS Gunston Hall Conducts Well Deck Operations with Italian Navy in Support of Steadfast Defender 24, by PO1 Danielle Serocki, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USS Gunston Hall Conducts Well Deck Operations with Italian Navy in Support of Steadfast Defender 24 [Image 6 of 6], by PO1 Danielle Serocki, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT